-9th Grade Counselor: Maddison Hill
+- o 9th Grade Counselor: Alexandra Havekotte

-Alpha A-G (grade 10-12): Krysta Nymark
+- o Alpha A-G (grade 10-12): Krysta Nymark

-Alpha H-O (grade 10-12): Twila Jackson
+- o Alpha H-O (grade 10-12): Twila Jackson

-Alpha P-Z (grade 10-12): Elley Polizzi
+- o Alpha P-Z (grade 10-12): Elley Polizzi

 Schedule Changes: Students will be issued a class schedule on the first day of school.
 Parents/guardians will be notified of any changes to that schedule.
 Schedule changes may be made based on but not limited to student classroom instructional needs, balancing loads, level changes requested by the teacher during the first marking period.
 (Example: a student is moved from a regular class to an advanced class).